projectunic0rn/pub/content/blog/2019-08-30-contributing-part-iii-project-unicorn-web-site/index.md

 You're probably confused on why we'd ever need to do this instead of just importing the image directly.

-One of Gatsby well-know feature is called progressive image loading.
-If you happen upon reading something on Medium, you'd notice that sometimes images appear blurry at first, then it gets clearer until it displays the image clearly.
+One of Gatsby's well-know feature is called progressive image loading.
+If you happen upon reading something on Medium, you'd notice that sometimes images appear blurry at first, then it gets clearer until it displays the clearest version of the image.
 This is similar to what Gatsby does with some of our images in the Pub web site.

 > **NOTE**: If have a great internet connection you might not see the blurring.

 Not only does it create blurry versions, it also makes versions of different sizes.
-This provide a better experience for folks who browser our app that are on slower speed and are typically on a mobile browser.
-Instead of loading an image larger that the display dimensions of the browser, Gatsby will use the most suitable size for that dimension.
+This provides a better experience for folks who browser our app that are on slower speed and are typically on a mobile browser.
+Instead of loading an image larger than the display dimensions of the browser, Gatsby will use the most suitable size for that dimension.

-Don't go crazy with this and use it on each an one of the images inside the project.
+Don't go crazy with this and use it on every one of the images inside the project.
 Sometimes it's fine just to use the OG `<img />` element.

 ### Even more advance pages

 When you need to display a list of something, say, a list of recent blog posts, the process is more involved.
-First you would define a _page template_ in the [`@templates`][templatespath] directory.
+First, you would define a _page template_ in the [`@templates`][templatespath] directory.
 This component is similar to other pages you will make except for the format of the query it exports (we'll go into detail later).